cloud-design-dev/cloud-design-dev.github.io/docs/kubernetes/icos-sync-iks.md

 ---

 # Overview
-In this guide I will show you how to sync ICOS bucket objects between accounts using [Code Engine](https://cloud.ibm.com/docs/codeengine).
-Code Engine provides a platform to unify the deployment of all of your container-based applications on a Kubernetes-based infrastructure.
-The Code Engine experience is designed so that you can focus on writing code without the need for you to learn, or even know about, Kubernetes.
+In this guide I will show you how to sync ICOS bucket objects between accounts using Kubernetes.
+You can spin up 1 free IKS cluster on your account which will be automatically deleted after 30 days.

-> Code Engine is currently an experimental offering and all resources are deleted every 7 days.

 ## Steps
 * [Preparing Accounts](#preparing-accounts)